A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

 \subsection{Dynamics of discrete soliton in chirped WA}

-In the previous sections it is already established that a Gaussian beam is not the stationary solution of Eq. \eqref{eq:uniform_wa} for a nonlinear WA.
-Rather, a sech-type beam, in the form of discrete soliton, is found to be the exact solution under Kerr effect.
-Hence we employ sech-type shape as our \textit{ansatz} for VA.
-Note, the accuracy of the results based on VA is sensitive to the choice of \textit{ansatz} function.
-VA relies on the assumption that the shape of the \textit{ansatz} function should not vary over propagation under perturbation.
-The governing equation for a quadratic chirped WA system can be written as,
+As observed in the earlier section, a sech-type beam, resembling a discrete soliton under the Kerr effect, emerges as the exact solution.
+Consequently, we adopt a sech-type shape as our \textit{ansatz} for the VA.
+It is important to note that the results from VA are highly dependent on the selection of the \textit{ansatz} function, which should maintain its shape during propagation under perturbations.
+The governing equation for optical field inside a chirped WA system can thus be formulated as,

 where $\epsilon$ accounts for the perturbation owing to waveguide chirping.
 The corresponding Lagrangian density $\mathcal{L}$ for Eq. \eqref{eq:pert_NLSE} is constructed as,